sukh2929/group29/README.md

-# Readmission to Hospital for Diabetic Patients
+# Readmission to Hospital Predictor for Diabetic Patients

 # License: